cilostazol (Oral route)Pronunciation

 - For treatment of peripheral vascular disease (circulation problems):

-- Adults—100 milligrams (mg) two times a day, taken at least one half hour before or two hours after breakfast and dinner.
+- Adults—100 milligrams (mg) two times a day, taken at least one half hour before or 2 hours after breakfast and dinner.
 In patients who take certain other medicines at the same time as cilostazol, the dose may be 50 mg two times a day.

 - Children—Use and dose must be determined by a doctor.